 Hoya incrassata is part of the Apocynaceae family and is endemic to the Philippines.
 Leaves are coriaceous and lance-ovate in shape.
-‘Variegata’ has creamy coloured sectoral variegation, often on the leaf margins.
+'Eclipse' has creamy coloured sectoral variegation, often on the leaf margins as well as splashes and speckles on the leaves.
 Each umbel contains between 40 and 50 flowers; blooms are white-yellow with fused petals, the inner lobe is yellow and rounded.

 Light: Bright indirect light, meaning the plant sees the sun for 0-4 hours per day - this could be through trees or a translucent curtain, it’s important for the plant to see the sky in order to thrive.